YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda14/upgrade_to_1.30/README.md

 kubectl uncordon rhel1
 ```

-After a few seconds, you will see the following, which means the first worker node was succesfully updated:
+After a few seconds, you will see the following, which means the first worker node was successfully updated:
 ```bash
 $ kubectl get nodes
 NAME    STATUS   ROLES           AGE    VERSION